Robinyo/serendipity/website/docs/administration-guide/user-provisioning.md

 **How the sample does it:**

-1. The LDIF pre-computes each user's Keycloak `sub` as a per-user attribute (e.g. `leonardAnsenSerendipitySub: 33333333-3333-3333-3333-333333333333`).
+1. The LDIF pre-computes each user's Keycloak `sub` as the `description` attribute on that user's entry (e.g. James Farrell's entry has `description: 11111111-1111-1111-1111-111111111111`, Lee Wolf's entry has `description: 22222222-2222-2222-2222-222222222222`, Leonard Ansen's entry has `description: 33333333-3333-3333-3333-333333333333`).
-2. The LDIF also sets each user's `directoryObjectId` to their own LDAP DN.
-3. At import time, the federation mapper (or a post-import script) resolves each direct report's LDAP `manager` DN to the Keycloak `sub` of the user whose `directoryObjectId` matches that DN:
+2. At import time, the federation mapper (or a post-import script) resolves each direct report's LDAP `manager` DN to the Keycloak `sub` of the user whose LDAP DN matches that manager DN:
     - Read the direct report's LDAP `manager` attribute (e.g. `uid=lee.wolf,ou=people,dc=shane-longman,dc=org`).
-  - Look up the user in the already-imported set whose `directoryObjectId` equals that DN (here, Lee Wolf's entry).
+    - Look up the user in the already-imported set whose LDAP DN equals that value (here, Lee Wolf's entry, `uid=lee.wolf,ou=people,dc=shane-longman,dc=org`).
-  - Read that user's per-user `serendipitySub` attribute (here, `leeWolfSerendipitySub`).
+    - Read that user's `description` attribute (here, `22222222-2222-2222-2222-222222222222`).
     - Write that UUID into the direct report's Keycloak `manager` attribute.
-4. For users with no manager (System Administrator, top-of-hierarchy managers), leave the Keycloak `manager` attribute unset.
+3. For users with no manager (System Administrator, top-of-hierarchy managers), leave the Keycloak `manager` attribute unset.

-**Why pre-computed `sub`s?** In the sample, the `sub` values are pre-computed so the resolution is deterministic and the sample is repeatable.
+**Why pre-computed `sub`s?** In the sample, the `sub` values are pre-computed and stored in the `description` attribute so the resolution is deterministic and the sample is repeatable.
 In a real deployment, Keycloak generates the `sub` at import time (it's the `id` of the imported user).
 The import process would then resolve the manager DN → the manager's Keycloak `sub` using the already-imported manager user's `id` (Keycloak's own `sub`), not a pre-computed attribute.
-The pre-computed `serendipitySub` in the sample is a stand-in for that post-import lookup — it makes the sample self-contained and verifiable without running the full import-and-lookup sequence.
+The pre-computed `description`-as-sub in the sample is a stand-in for that post-import lookup — it makes the sample self-contained and verifiable without running the full import-and-lookup sequence.

 **What lands in Keycloak's `manager` attribute for the sample:**

 - Desk heads Max Lubin and Wendy Foley → `33333333-3333-3333-3333-333333333333` (Leonard Ansen's Keycloak `sub`).
 - Political advisory consultants Declan McConnachie and Sirkka Nieminen → `22222222-2222-2222-2222-222222222222` (Lee Wolf's Keycloak `sub`).
+- Analyst Chas Ewell → `22222222-2222-2222-2222-222222222222` (Lee Wolf's Keycloak `sub`).
-- All other consultants and analysts (Michelle Hauptmann, Hudson Talbot, Hannah Burgess, Chas Ewell, Hilary Rollinger) → `33333333-3333-3333-3333-333333333333` (Leonard Ansen's Keycloak `sub`), except Declan and Sirkka who report to Lee Wolf.
+- All other consultants and analysts (Michelle Hauptmann, Hudson Talbot, Hannah Burgess, Hilary Rollinger) → `33333333-3333-3333-3333-333333333333` (Leonard Ansen's Keycloak `sub`).
 - Lee Wolf and Leonard Ansen → `11111111-1111-1111-1111-111111111111` (James Farrell's Keycloak `sub`).
 - System Administrator, James Farrell → *(unset — no manager)*.